Backwards in time effects?

 - The atom, its wave or particle behavior and its detection become manifest at the moment of detection.
 It does not exist as a particle before measurement but only as a possibility wave.

 The last option is – although contrary to our impression of a world of permanent objects – the least unbelievable in my opinion.
 However, if this was just one single stand-alone experiment, we could perhaps still ignore it despite the the scientific and academic status of the experimenters.
-Luckily, there are other experiments showing the same results.
+Luckily, there are other experiments confirming the above results.
+When you follow the guided tour you will come across them.